AfrozSaqlain/Papr/README.md

 * A 64-bit Linux, macOS, or Windows system supported by Rust.
 * A modern terminal emulator with ANSI color and Unicode support (minimum **58 columns × 18 rows**).
-* Read/write access to Papr's configuration and data directories.
+* Read/write access to Papr's configuration and data directories (you can although change data directories in Settings).
 * An internet connection (for arXiv search, metadata enrichment, and downloads).
 Local browsing works offline.

 ### Dependencies